Involutive (simple) latin solutions of the Yang-Baxter equation and related (left) quasigroups: Cycle sets with regular displacement group

 \begin{theor} Let $X$ be a finite irretractable cycle set with regular displacement group $\dis(X)$.
 Then, the congruences of $X$ are in one-to-one correspondence with ideals of $\mathcal{G}(X)$ contained in $\dis(X)$. \end{theor}

-\begin{proof} By \cref{secondp}, $X$ can be identified with a cycle set right linear over a group $(G,\circ)$ and given by $x\cdotp y:=\phi(x)\circ \psi(y)$ for all $x,y\in G$, for a suitable maps $\phi$ and $\psi$.
-By \cref{congrp} the congruences of $X$ are in one-to-one correspondence with normal subgroups $H$ of $G$ that are invariant under $\phi$ and $\psi$.
-Since $\dis(X)$ acts on $X$ by left translations (respect to the operation $\circ$), the equivalence classes of the congruence induced by a subgroup $H$ of $G$ correspond to the orbits respect to the action of the subgroup $T_H$ of $\dis(X)$ given by the translations by the elements of $H$.
+\begin{proof} By \cref{secondp} and \cref{raprightlinear}, $X$ can be identified with a cycle set right linear over a group $(G,\circ)$ and given by $x\cdotp y:=\phi(x)\circ \psi(y)$ for all $x,y\in G$, for a suitable maps $\phi$ and $\psi$.
+By \cref{congrp} (using the same notation) the congruences of $X$ are in one-to-one correspondence with normal subgroups $H$ of $G$ that are invariant under $\phi$ and $\psi$ and the correspondence is given by $H\mapsto \mathcal{B}_H$.
+So the elements of $\mathcal{B}_H $ correspond to the orbits respect to the action of the subgroup $T_H$ of $\dis(X)$ given by the translations by the elements of $H$.
 Therefore, since $X$ is irretractable, by \cite[Lemma 2.1]{bachiller2015family} and \cite[Theorem 1]{rump2007braces} $T_H$ is an ideal of $\mathcal{G}(X)$.
 Therefore, every congruence comes from a suitable ideal of $\mathcal{G}(X)$ contained in $\dis(X)$.
 Since $\dis(X)$ acts by left translation with respect to the operation $\circ$, different ideals contained in $\dis(X)$ give rise to different congruences, hence the statement follows. \end{proof}

 The following result describes the left brace structure of the permutation group $\mathcal{G}(X)$ of an irretractable cycle set with regular displacement group of prime-power size.

 \begin{prop} Let $X$ be a finite irretractable cycle set with regular displacement group and $e,f$ be elements of $X$.
 Then, the permutation group $\mathcal{G}(X)$ is isomorphic to $\dis(X)\rtimes <\psi_{e,f}>$. \end{prop} \begin{proof} It follows by \cref{secondp} and \cref{raprightlinear}, toegether with a standard calculation. \end{proof}